DigitalPhonetics/IMS-Toucan/README.md

 Make sure it matches what you used during training.

 With your newly created *InferenceInterface*, you can use your trained models pretty much anywhere, e.g. in other projects.
-All you need is the *Utility* directory, the *Layers* directory, the *PreprocessingForTTS* directory and the *InferenceInterfaces* directory (and of course your model checkpoint).
+All you need is the *Utility* directory, the *Layers* directory, the *Preprocessing* directory and the *InferenceInterfaces* directory (and of course your model checkpoint).
 That's all the code you need, it works standalone.